pghvlaans/sbotools/man-md/sboupgrade.1.md

-Upgrade the same installed SlackBuilds that would be upgraded with **\--all**, as well as any packages with the *\_SBo* tag that fail the **solibs**, **perl**, **python** or **ruby** tests before the upgrade process begins. **sboupgrade** ignores test failures for any script with an *ignore-tests* request in */etc/sbotools/sbotools.hints*.
+Upgrade the same installed SlackBuilds that would be upgraded with **\--all**, as well as any packages with the *\_SBo* tag that fail the **solibs**, **perl**, **python** or **ruby** tests before the upgrade process begins.

+Because packages with missing solibs only in the */opt* directory are usually binary and therefore do not require rebuilds, they are not added to the queue. **sboupgrade** ignores test failures for any script with an *ignore-tests* request in */etc/sbotools/sbotools.hints*.
 See [sbohints(1)](sbohints.1.md) or [sbotools.hints(5)](sbotools.hints.5.md) for details.